LOYOLA LAW SCHOOL

 An off-campus externship is an academic opportunity to experience the day-to-day operation of various legal institutions, including public interest organizations, government offices, and federal and state courts.
 You may participate in an externship for units or for no units.
 If you choose to earn units for your externship, you must work with Loyola’s Externship Department to register for the units and comply with the policies and procedures established by the Externship Department, some of which are described below.

 Part-time externships range from 2-6 units, and require a minimum GPA of 2.33.
 Full-time judicial externships (7 to 10 units) are available to students with a verified GPA of 3.33 or higher.
 Loyola has Summer Session externships, although all summer externships require payment for each unit.
 Externs are usually involved in all aspects of a placement's practice, such as legal research, writing, client contact and development of practical skills, including courtroom-type experience, if applicable.

 The Externship Department is located in Founders Hall 240.

 Loyola also offers externships at non-profit organizations the Law School sponsors such as the Disability Rights Legal Center, the Cancer Legal Resource Center, the Center for Conflict Resolution, the Center for Juvenile Law and Policy and the Homebase Immigration Clinic.
 If you are interested in those agencies, contact them directly.
 You can find out information about them by going on Loyola’s home page and clicking on Centers and Programs.

 Who is eligible to participate in the Externship Program?

-Students who have completed the first year of day or evening studies in good academic standing are eligible.
+Students who have completed a minimum of 28 units of law school course work in day or evening studies in good academic standing are eligible.
 Students on academic probation may not enroll in an externship.
 Academic probation involves a GPA below 2.33.
 Of the 87 units needed to graduate, 20 units may be ungraded and 14 of the 20 units may be externship units, whether graded or ungraded.